dudareolon/CS260_Assignment_03/README.md

 A linked list is formed of several Nodes, each Node stores a data and the address that points to the next node.
 For my program I will create a struct Node.
 This way a Node will be a "data type" and all Nodes will be under the same structure making it easier to work with them.

+To implement the queue I could have done it a class or a struct.
+A struct would set everything to public, while a class is private by defafult.
+I choose to make the queue a class, because it is easier for me to work with functions/methods under a class.